BE CONFIDENT WITH YOUR DIAGNOSIS. TAKE ADVANTAGE OF A SECOND OPINION.

 • Maintain a healthy diet to nourish the muscles.

-• Learn all the rules of the game you are participating in.
+• Familiarize yourself with all the rules of the game you are playing.

-• Ensure that you are physically fit to play the sport.
+• Ensure that you are in good physical condition to play the sport.

 Foot and ankle Injuries